rokucommunity/brighterscript/docs/plugins.md

 ```

 ## File API
 By default, BrighterScript only parses files that it knows how to handle.
 Generally this includes `.xml` files in the compontents folder, `.brs`, `.bs` and `.d.bs` files.
-In the future, `manifest`, `.ts` files may also be handled.
+Other files may be handled in the future, such as `manifest` and `.ts`.
 All other files are loaded into the program as `AssetFile` types and have no special handling or processing.

 BrighterScript will perform all of its file providing at the very start of the `provideFile` event.
 If you need to handle files before brighterscript does, you should do this in the `beforeProvideFile` event.